marigold-dev/training-nft-2/README.md

 - Click on `SELL` button
 - Wait a bit for the confirmation, then after auto refresh you have an offer for this NFT

-## Wine Catalog page
+## Wine Catalogue page

-Edit the Wine Catalog page on `./src/WineCataloguePage.tsx`
+Edit the Wine Catalogue page on `./src/WineCataloguePage.tsx`

 Add the following code inside the file